 Sidney Powell joined the Tennessee State staff in the spring of 2016.
-Powell will take over coaching the Tiger running backs.
+Powell moved to the defensive side of the ball to work with the cornerbacks after coaching the Tiger running backs for one season.
+In 2017, Powell also took over the duties as special teams coordinator.

 Prior to TTU, the 20-year collegiate coaching veteran spent three years in a similar position at Ball State University.
 He also coached at Massachusetts, Sacred Heart and Northeastern, helping win championships at every stop including the 1998 I-AA national championship while at UMass.